Walt Dated World

 This moderate-category resort opened on February 2, 1992.
 It was opened in phases with phase one the opening of the Cajun-inspired Alligator Bayou.
 The Magnolia Bend plantations followed in the second phase.
 Dixie Landings was paired with a sister resort next door called Port Orleans.
 The latter represented the French Quarter of The Big Easy while Dixie Landing was more the rural area, with the plantation buildings and backwoods bayou.

 On March 1, 2001, Dixie Landings became known as Port Orleans Riverside.
 The original Port Orleans was now referred to as the Port Orleans French Quarter.
 Letters were sent out to guests explaining the name change but not the reason why.
-There was some speculation that Disney was trying to downplay the plantation setting due to concerns that it might hearken back to slavery days.
-Evidence to back this theory up included changing the name of the Colonel's Cotton Mill food court and the Cotton Co-op lounge.
+Despite the backstory created about the Cotton Mill that stresses it was built by family, there was some speculation that Disney was trying to downplay the plantation setting due to concerns that it might hearken back to slavery days.
+The Cotton Co-Op Lounge name was also changed during this time to the River Roost Lounge.

 There was also some speculation that Dixie Landings was a more popular resort that Port Orleans and had a higher occupancy rate.
-Perhaps Disney changed the name so it would be easier to book guests into the original Port Orleans, while claiming that both hotels were the "same" since they had the same names.
+Perhaps Disney changed the name so it would be easier to book guests into the original Port Orleans, while claiming that both hotels were the "same" since they had the same name.
+A variety of merchandise was made with the old resort name, including a refillable Song of the South mug. t-shirts, coffee cups, drink glasses, keychains and pins.
+Early issues of "The Sassagoula Times" are also highly desirable due to the detailed backstories they provide on all the buildings.

 This is an unofficial fan site that is not affiliated with the Walt Disney Company or Disney theme parks.
 All copyrights acknowledged.
 Please respect the work I put into compiling both existing and my own information on this site by not linking to any text or pictures without crediting that they were located on this site.